Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 However, if the employee has not improved their behavior, it’s time to take the next step in your progressive discipline procedure.
 That may be a final warning or termination if this has been an ongoing pattern.
 If it’s the latter, make sure you have documented everything appropriately.
 Terminating an employee, especially one who may have a medical reason for showing up late, should be taken with great care and should involve a consultation with an employment attorney.

-Why Employee Tardiness Needs to Be Addressed
+Why Employee Tardiness Needs to be Addressed

 Team Morale May Falter

+Employees notice what other employees do.
 And that’s one of the biggest concerns with employee tardiness—the perception by other employees of favoritism or an unenforced policy.
 Either way, team morale can falter when even just one employee has a pattern of tardiness that goes unaddressed by management.

 - Other employees will start showing up late just like Amanda.